-Quizzes: A quiz based on the homework problems will be given online each week.
-Quizzes will be posted on MyMathLab and/or on Canvas using Lockdown Browser.
+Quiz Policy: Quizzes will be given approximately once a week throughout the semester.
+They will be based on the lecture, homework and the in-class discussions.
 The homework and quizzes are intended to develop your problem-solving skills and to prepare you for the exams.
 The quiz and homework grades will be a significant component of your course grade.

-Exams: There will be two common online exams held during the semester and one comprehensive common online final exam.
-Exams will be on Canvas using online proctoring tool Lockdown Browser with Respondus.
-The exam questions will be in multiple-choice, open ended, and numerical answer format with the requirement of student work submission immediately after exam completion.
-Exams will be held on the following days:
+Exams: There will be three common midterm exams held during the semester and one comprehensive common final exam.
+Common Midterm Exams will be held on the following days:

-Common Midterm Exam I June 10, 2020
+Midterm Exam 1 June 15, 2022

-Common Midterm Exam II July 15, 2020
+Midterm Exam 2 July 13, 2022

-Final Exam August 3, 2020
+Final Exam August 8, 2022